 Out of the four reservoirs, Wilstone is the largest which supplies the Wendover Arm of the Grand Union Canal.
 The other three are Marsworth, Startops End and Tringford.
 The clear water in the reservoirs attract lots of plants, fish and insects, and large numbers of breeding, wintering and migrating birds.

-Restaurant near College Lake
+Fine Dining near College Lake

 Originally a chalk quarry, College Lake is situated in Buckinghamshire about 1/4 mile from the Grand Junction Arms pub.
 Over the years the old quarry has been transformed into what has become one of the major nature reserve and bird watching sites in the UK.